harrisoncramer/typeorm-typegrapqhl-api/README.md

 # 🚀 Dockerized TypeORM API w/ Apollo

-This is a GraphQL API that connects to SQLite in development and Postgres in production.
-Dockerized for faster deployment.
+This is a template GraphQL/TypeORM/PostgresSQL API, dockerized for quick deployment.

 ## Installation